-- Night Tours (countrywide): Most Neotropical forest dwellers are nocturnal.
+Night Tours (countrywide): Most Neotropical forest dwellers are nocturnal.
 Animal and insect calls fill the air, and the rustling on the ground all around takes on new meaning.
-Night tours are offered at most rain- and cloud-forest destinations throughout the country.
+Night tours are offered at most rain- and

+- cloud-forest destinations throughout the country.
 Many use high-powered flashlights to catch glimpses of various animals.
 Some of the better spots for night tours are Monteverde, Tortuguero, and the Osa Peninsula.
-Volcano viewing in Arenal is another not-to-miss nighttime activity. - El Cuartel de la Boca del Monte (San José; © 221-0327): From Wednesday to Saturday, San José's young, restless, and beautiful pack it in here.
+Volcano viewing in Arenal is another not-to-miss nighttime activity. - El Cuartel de la Boca del Monte (San José; © 2221-0327): From Wednesday to Saturday, San José's young, restless, and beautiful pack it in here.
 Originally a gay and bohemian hangout, it is now decidedly mixed and leaning toward yuppie.
-There's frequently live music here.
+There's frequently live music.
 See p.
-137. - San Pedro (San José): This is San José's university district, and at night its streets are filled with students strolling among a variety of bars and cafes.
-If you'd like to join them, keep in mind that La Villa caters to artists and bohemians, Mosaikos is popular with young Tico rockers, Omar Khayyam is a great place to grab an outdoor table and watch the crowds walk by, and the Jazz Café, as its name indicates, is a hip live-music venue that often features local jazz and rock outfits.
-See "San José After Dark" in chapter 5.
+144. - San Pedro (San José): This is San José's university district, and at night its streets are filled with students strolling among a variety of bars and cafes.
+If you'd like to join them, keep in mind that Terra U caters to the college crowd, Mosaikos is popular with young Tico rockers, Omar Khayyam is a great place to grab an outdoor table and watch the crowds walk by, and the Jazz Café, as its